The Islands of Kvarner Bay, Croatia

 In the northern part, with cold, dry winds gusting south in winter, the flora is typically sub-Mediterannean with oak and sweet chestnut woods.
 In the south, which is protected by the hills, are evergreen coniferous forests.

-Everywhere there are wild herbs that flavour the local food aswell as wildflowers in the pastures and thousands of olive trees.
-Over ninety species of bird nest on the island.
-As well as eagles, falcons and owls, there is a dedicated ornithological reserve for the white-headed griffon vultures which nest on rocks next to the sea.
+Everywhere there are wild herbs that flavor the local food as well as wildflowers in the pastures and thousands of olive trees.
+Over ninety species of birds nest on the island.
+As well to eagles, falcons, and owls, there is a dedicated ornithological reserve for the white-headed griffon vultures which nest on rocks next to the sea.

 The newer, urban part of the town expanded outside the walls a long time ago.
-There are luxurious villas and summer residences which during the season offer tourists comfortable accommodation.
-The pretty pebble beaches, the many cultural entertainment events (the Krk fair that has an attractive maritime battle and others), excellent offer of food, the possibility of trips (Biserujka cave, Košljun island and others) make Krk an attractive tourist destination.
+There are luxurious villas and summer residences that during the season offer tourists comfortable accommodation.
+The pretty pebble beaches, the many cultural entertainment events (the Krk fair that has an attractive maritime battle and others), an excellent offer of food, and the possibility of trips (Biserujka cave, Košljun island, and others) make Krk an attractive tourist destination.

-Lošinj has been a tourist trap since 1897 when Austrians and Hungarians visited for its clean, unspoilt landscape and air.
+Of all the islands of Kvarner Bay, Lošinj is one of the best.
+This rich island has been a tourist trap since 1897 when Austrians and Hungarians visited for its clean, unspoiled landscape and air.
 The forests are ideal for cycling and walking trails, which wrap around secluded beaches.
 The best beach is in Mali Lošinj, a pebbly and rocky cove protected by the forest and excellent for windsurfing.
-Mali Lošinj is a picturesque port town, where you can walk along the seaside promenades, and enjoy the pretty bays, gardens and natural forest.
+Mali Lošinj is a picturesque port town, where you can walk along the seaside promenades, and enjoy the pretty bays, gardens, and natural forest.

-Neighbouring smaller town Veli Lošinj has the feel of an old fishing village, with a castle, a Venetian tower and many lovely gardens.
+The neighboring smaller town Veli Lošinj has the feel of an old fishing village, with a castle, a Venetian tower, and many lovely gardens.

 Rab is a lush green haven with small towns and secluded beaches.
 King Edward VIII and his lover Wallis Simpson visited in 1936 while sailing nearby.
 Rab has some wonderful beaches, including the popular and beautiful Rajska Plaza in Lopar – considered one of the best beaches in Croatia.

-The main town on the island, Rab, is a medieval walled city with churches, palaces, romanesque bell towers and an interesting cathedral.
+The main town on the island, Rab, is a medieval walled city with churches, palaces, roman style bell towers, and an interesting cathedral.

-Pag used to be most famous for its cheese called paski sir that is made from sheeps milk and also for its lace making.
+Pag used to be most famous for its cheese called paski sir which is made from sheep’s milk and also for its lace making.

-However in recent times the town of Novalja has become one of Croatia top music venues for clubbers coming from all over Europe.
+However, in recent times, the town of Novalja has become one of Croatia’s top music venues for clubbers coming from all over Europe.

 The other main town is Pag town on what is a very barren yet strangely appealing island which is connected to the mainland by a bridge.